ILMCTS/fastify-git-update-poc/README.md

 POST `http://localhost:3000/trigger-update`

-Along with the `Authorization` Header which contains our `GH_UPDATE_SECRET` environment variable value.
+Along with the `Authorization` Header which contains our `TRIGGER_UPDATE_SECRET` environment variable value.